Phalanyx/SparkPark/doc/sprint3/sprint-03.review.md

 #### Planned changes

-We will setup the Jira for sprint03 in our initial meeting where we also plan the third sprint.
-This will ensure we have correct tracking of our progress and speed for the following sprints.
+We will more proactively update and maintain the Jira backlog to keep the task volume consistent.
+This will allow us to complete the user stories on an planned schedule and deliver a polished
+product on time.

 ## Product - Review